View Bot Defense Dashboards and Reports

 The Bad Bot Report includes the following information:

 - Threat Type: An overview of bad bot threat traffic based on key OWASP attack types to help you see how attackers are targeting your endpoints.
-Also provides up/down trend information to show you the threat types that are peaking during the selected time range.

-- Bad Bot Reasons: The top reasons why Bot Defense associated an event with a bad bot, including the number of events for each reason code and percentage, to help you understand how bad bots are attacking your endpoints.
+- Bad Bot Reasons: The reasons why Bot Defense associated an event with a bad bot, including the number of events for each reason code and percentage, to help you understand how bad bots are attacking your endpoints.

 - Bad Bot Traffic: An overview of bad bot traffic by threat type over a period of time.

-- Bad Bot Traffic Breakdown: An overview of bad bot events impacting your applications across the specified time range.
+- Bad Bot Traffic Breakdown: An overview of bad bot events impacting your endpoints across the specified time range.
 View data as an area chart, bar chart or line graph.
 Hover over the charts for totals and percentages for a specific time.
 You can also view bad bot events organized by operating system (OS), browser, user agent (UA), autonomous system number (ASN) or IP address.
 Explore and investigate detailed event data, including threat types and reason code information.
 Expand each row to reveal additional total and percentage information.
 Use Search to find specific events.

 - Endpoints with Bad Bot Traffic: An overview of bad bots attacking your protected endpoints.